AthenZ/athenz/docs/dev_environment.md

 Athenz has been developed and tested with Oracle Java Platform JDK 8.
 However, it should compile and run without any issues with OpenJDK 8 as well.

+Make sure you have set the $JAVA_HOME environment variable.

 ### Maven
 ---------